-Canon 1D Mark III versus Sony A900
+Canon 1D Mark III vs Sony A900

-The Canon EOS-1D Mark III and the Sony Alpha A900 are two professional cameras that were announced, respectively, in February 2007 and September 2008.
+The Canon EOS-1D Mark III and the Sony Alpha A900 are two professional cameras that were revealed to the public, respectively, in February 2007 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and a full frame (A900) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Sony provides 24.4 MP.
+The Canon has a resolution of 10.1 megapixels, whereas the Sony provides 24.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A900 is notably smaller (25 percent) than the Canon 1D Mark III.
 Moreover, the A900 is markedly lighter (23 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.